sophieM03/git-workshop/README.md

 ## Prepare a pull request

-Create a pull request from your branch `feature/arrow` in the GitHub interface.
-But don’t merge it yet, your collaborator is very busy and can’t review right now.
+Create a pull request from your branch `feature/arrow` in the GitHub interface, but don’t merge it yet, your collaborator is very busy and can’t review right now.

 ## Refactor the TodoList component